Lintu3/Raspberry_Project/README.md

  I started experimenting on SSH-connection to remotely control web radio and after I got it working with my phone I wanted more.
 I ordered some resistors, LEDs and wires.
 I experimented with them to turn LED on if SSH-connection was on, so I could see quickly if I accidentaly was still connected.
 Next I figured that I want something like automated houseplant watering system or something like that...

 I have an old aquarium pump and I figured that I need something to control it with.
 I decided that a relay, arduino and soilmoisture sensor would do.
 I ordered those.
 When they arrived I got it working quite fast as I had planned it before hand.
-But there was a problem, where can I get water automaticaly.
+But there was a problem, where can I get water automatically.
 I live in a rental residence so pluming was not an option.
 I still have the code from that project but I tossed it.

 Next up I figured that maybe I could make a automated weather station (still on my mind).
 So I ordered a DHT22 air temperature/moisture sensor and a air pressure sensor (it's still in plastic).
 Now I needed to figure a reliable way to get the data from that sensor and have it stored somewhere.